mvolkmann/postgresql-easy/README.md

 const sql = 'select name from flavors where calories < 150';
 try {
   const result = await pg.query(sql);
-  // Do something with the result set in result.rows.
+  // Do something with the result set in result.
 } catch (e) {
   // Handle the error.
 }